miku/s2gen/README.md

 The use case is to allow for small converter programs for various formats:

-* generate input XML or JSON struct
+* generate struct from input XML or JSON
-* generate target XML, JSON or SOLR struct
+* generate struct for target SOLR schema

-Then write a single function (should take less than one hour):
+Then write a single function (should take a few minutes):

 ```go
 func main() {